enz/pentobi/INSTALL.md

 Pentobi requires the Qt libraries (>=5.11).
 The C++ compiler needs C++17 support (GCC >=5).
 The build system uses CMake (>=3.1.0).

-In Debian-based distributions that support Qt >=5.12, the necessary tools and libraries can be installed with the command
+In Debian-based distributions, the necessary tools and libraries can be installed with the command
 ```
 sudo apt-get install cmake g++ libqt5svg5-dev libqt5webview5-dev make \
   qml-module-qt-labs-folderlistmodel qml-module-qt-labs-settings \